"Innovation isn't random."

 2. Adopt an explorer’s mentality like Amazon

-There’s a reason that Amazon topped Fast Company’s Most Innovative Companies list in 2017.
+There’s a reason that Amazon topped Fast Company’s Most Innovative Companies list for several years.
 They’re in constant innovation mode.
-With the customer experience as their North Star, employees are free – and encouraged – to risk failure until the right solution is found.7
+With the customer experience as their North Star, employees are free—and encouraged—to risk failure until the right solution is found.(5)

-Amazon’s focus on invention keeps competitors at bay and the company growing fast: They hired 110,00 workers last year and now have more than 340,000 employees.9 How does that kind of colossal company scale innovation?
+Amazon’s focus on invention keeps competitors at bay and the company growing fast: They hired 96,700 workers in the third quarter of 2019 alone and now have more than 750,000 employees.(7) How does that kind of colossal company scale innovation?
 They use a simple “two pizza rule.”

-Paul Misener, VP of Innovation at Amazon, says the company has discovered that “extra expertise doesn’t work” and larger groups end up creating more bureaucracy.10 Teams working on a problem are kept small – small enough they can be fed by two pizzas, so they can “innovate and test their visions independently of everyone else.”11
+Bezos introduced the two-pizza rule to the company early on.
+The purpose?
+Efficiency and scalability.
+Smaller teams spend less time managing house cleaning and more time getting things done.(8) Paul Misener, VP of Global Innovation Policy and Communications at Amazon, says the company discovered that “extra expertise doesn’t work” and larger groups end up creating more bureaucracy.(9) Teams working on a problem are kept small—small enough they can be fed by two pizzas, so they can “innovate and test their visions independently of everyone else.”

 The takeaway: For agility and business growth, build small, nimble teams that feel safe taking risks in the name of inventiveness.